The following is a short list of some of the work I have completed to date.

 P1.
 (Batch Scripting)

-The development and introduction of a file merging/appending batch script which reduced the workload of file cleaning.
+The development and introduction of a file merging/appending batch script which reduced the workload of analysis and file cleaning.

 P2.
 (EXCEL, VBA)

 The optimisation and automation of the data cleaning process in excel utilising numerous functions created with VBA.